Seed library

 A seed library is an institution that lends or shares seed.
 It is distinguished from a seedbank in that the main purpose is not to store or hold germplasm or seeds against possible destruction, but to disseminate them to the public which preserves the shared plant varieties through propagation and further sharing of seed.

 History

-The first contemporary seed library was created in 1999 at the Berkeley Ecology Center.
-It was called the Bay Area Seed Interchange Library (BASIL).
-The first seed library to be established in a public library was at the Gardiner Public Library in Gardiner, New York and was developed by Ken Greene in 2004.
+The first seed library was created in 1975 in Bocking, Essex in the United Kingdom.
+Established by Lawrence Hills, It was called the HDRA Vegetable Seed Library, now known as the Heritage Seed Library.
+Run by Garden Organic, the Heritage Seed Library conserves up to 800 varieties of heritage and heirloom vegetable seeds.
+The first seed library to be established in a public library in America was at the Gardiner Public Library in Gardiner, New York and was developed by Ken Greene in 2004.
 Since then, the number of seed libraries has grown to over 450 across the globe, with most being established in the United States.

 Function

-Seed libraries usually maintain their collections through donations from members. but may also operate as pure charity operations intent on serving gardeners and farmers.
+Seed libraries can maintain their collections through donations from members, but may also operate as pure charity operations intent on serving gardeners and farmers.
 A common attribute of many seed libraries is to preserve agricultural biodiversity by focusing on rare, local, and heirloom seed varieties.

+Seed libraries can also receive donations from companies, either monetarily or through actual donations of seeds.
+For example, Scottsdale Public Library is partnered with Blue Zones Project Scottsdale to provide seeds to patrons.

 Seed libraries use varied methods for sharing seeds, primarily by: